monhacks/patched-crystal/ReadMe.txt

 You can now see the romhack version number in the new CREDITS option on the Main Menu

+If you somehow lose the Pocket PC item, speak with the Programmer at Celadon Mansion to get the item again

 ~~3.12a~~

 Pokedex entries and other references now use Meters and Kilograms replacing Feet and Pounds for measuring Height and Weight respectively